aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-cells-rows-and-columns-in-apache-poi-and-aspose-cells/iterate-rows-and-columns/_index.md

 ## **How to Iterate Rows and Columns Using Aspose.Cells for Java**

-Rows and Columns can be iterated using rows and columns collection.
+Rows and columns can be iterated using the rows and columns collection.

 **Java**